Energy & Climate Change Strategy

-During 2014, EMC purchased 157,000 MWh of Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. The RECs purchased supported renewable electricity delivered to the national power grid by alternative energy sources.
+During 2015, EMC purchased 40,000 MWh of Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. The RECs purchased supported renewable electricity delivered to the national power grid by alternative energy sources.
 The RECs are third-party verified by Green-e Energy to meet strict environmental and consumer protection standards.
-The 157,000 MWh represents 27 percent of the grid electricity consumed at all EMC facilities in the U.S. during 2015.
+The 40,000 MWh represents 7 percent of the grid electricity consumed at all EMC facilities in the U.S. during 2015.
 Although we purchased fewer RECs in 2015, this aligns with our long-term strategy to invest in on-site renewable projects.

 Reporting & Accountability

-Our Ireland Center of Excellence (COE) continues to participate in the European Emissions Trading Scheme (ETS), which is a cap and trade Scope 1 emissions program that has now entered the third trading phase from 2013 to 2020.
+Our Ireland Center of Excellence (COE) has continued to participate in the European Emissions Trading Scheme (ETS), which is a cap and trade Scope 1 emissions program that has now entered the third trading phase from 2013 to 2020.
 This COE has consistently remained within its operating allowance for the previous phases since 2005, but phase three of trading has, as expected, proved to be challenging, and the Ireland COE produced 2,594 metric tons of CO2e against an allowance of 2,550.
 Previous years of strong performance against our allowance ensured that we have more than adequate additional spare allowances available to cover this excess.